yousef19-meet/y2s18-css/README.md

 - Pick one element in your page and give it a class and an ID.
 Then, add three CSS rules to style that element: one with a tag selector, one with a class selector, and one with an ID selector.
 Which one gets used?
 What happens if you have only two rules?
 - Find or add two `<p>` and two `<a>` elements on your webpage and give all four of them the same class “muggle”.
 What happens if you use the selector “p.muggle” in `style.css` instead of ".muggle"?
 How about “a.muggle”?
 Explain these selectors to your TA to get checked off.
 - Add a form to your website.
 You should have at least three checkboxes and one radio button.
-Add a CSS rule that makes selected checkboxes turn the area around them blue (you may have to add an extra `<div>` around it)
+Add a CSS rule that makes selected checkboxes be 50px by 50px.

 ## Lab 3